Table of Contents

-Disease (morbus) is the disruption of the physical, mental, and social well-being.
-It is to be separated from health.
-The mere listing of the factors involved in the definition, however, shows that a distinct separation is not possible.
-A healthy patient can feel ill and someone sick might not suspect anything about his actual condition.
+Disease is the disruption of the physical, mental, and social well-being of a person.
+It should be differentiated from ill-health.
+However, a review of the factors involved in the definition of disease above shows that such a distinction is difficult as a healthy patient can feel ill and people that are sick might not suspect anything about their actual condition.

-Moreover, someone who is apparently healthy can actually get sick through an imagined illness alone.
-And, finally, the danger remains that a patient suspects a disease but does not have it diagnosed for various reasons.
+Moreover, someone who is apparently healthy can be sick of an imagined illness and, a patient could suspect that he/she has a disease but may not have it diagnosed for various reasons.

-The separation between disease and health is therefore extremely problematic.
-For the physician this means that he must not deem the patient as healthy simply because of the fact that there is no diagnosis.
-Even if he suspects that it is an imaginary disease, the patient is sick.
-In this case, although the suspected disease is not present, there are mental health problems instead, which require treatment if they cause great psychological suffering.
+Differentiating disease and health can be problematic in certain cases.
+This means that the physician must not deem the patient as healthy simply because there is no diagnosis.
+Even if an imaginary disease is suspected—the patient is sick.
+In this case, although the suspected disease is not present, there are mental health problems that require treatment if they cause great psychological suffering.

-However, the thought must always be acknowledged that an error may have occurred during the making of the diagnosis and the patient is physically ill after all.
+However, it must always be acknowledged that an error may have occurred during the diagnosis and the patient is indeed physically ill.

-Symptoms are divided into mental symptoms, physical symptoms, and abnormal behaviours.
-Mental illnesses can be perceptual disorders but also the inability to process a particular experience.
-It can also, however, be about the disruptions in social relationships or problems with managing all types of bodily functions.
+Symptoms are divided into mental symptoms, physical symptoms, and abnormal behaviors.
+Mental illnesses can be perceptual disorders, in addition to the inability to process a particular experience.
+However, mental illness can also involve disruptions in social relationships or problems with managing bodily functions.

-A symptom is not a disease but merely an indication or an accompanying symptom.
-The word syndrome comes from the Greek language and translates to “running together”.
+A symptom is not a disease but is merely an indication of a disease.
+The word syndrome comes from the Greek language and translates to ‘running together’.
 Various symptoms occur simultaneously in a syndrome.
 It is possible that these symptoms are an indicator of a certain disease.

-One example is Sjögren’s syndrome, a chronic and inflammatory autoimmune disease.
-First it is, however, a symptom complex with a cause that is unknown.
-A syndrome also does not reveal anything about the disease itself.
-This is clearly reflected in Down’s syndrome as well, which can hardly be classified as an illness in the proper sense.
-This is also due to the fact that this is a genetic defect that is already present at birth and for which there is no treatment.
+One example is Sjögren’s syndrome, which is a chronic and inflammatory autoimmune disease and is a symptom complex with an unknown cause.
+The term ‘syndrome’ also does not reveal anything about the disease itself.
+This is clearly reflected in Down’s syndrome, which can hardly be classified as an illness in the proper sense.
+This is also because it is a genetic defect that is already present at birth and for which there is currently no treatment.

 Physical and Mental Illnesses

-Diseases can be physical and mental.
-Furthermore, a connection can exist between the two.
-Prolonged and very painful diseases always have an effect on one’s mental state as well.
-This is particularly true for diseases that shorten one’s lifespan or permanently impair one’s quality of life.
+Diseases can be physical or mental, and a connection can exist between these two disease types.
+For example, prolonged and very painful diseases usually affect a person’s mental state.
+This is particularly true for diseases that shorten a patient’s lifespan or permanently impair the quality of life.

-During treatment, it is therefore not sufficient to limit therapy to the physical symptoms alone.
-Above all, one must have the foresight to take into account, whether the patient is able to withstand the progression of the disease and which supporting measures may need to be introduced at an early stage.
+Therefore, it is not sufficient to limit therapy to physical symptoms alone.
+One must consider whether the patient is able to withstand the progression of the disease and which supporting measures may need to be introduced at an early stage.

-This is particularly important if these therapeutic approaches cannot be implemented at short notice but rather require certain preparation.
-In most cases it involves applications and discussions with the respective health insurance company.
+This is particularly important if such therapeutic approaches cannot be implemented at short notice but rather require certain preparation.
+In most cases, it involves applications and discussions with the respective health insurance provider.

 Dementia is also a syndrome.
-Here, symptom complexes occur as well that are indeed associated with dementia, but still do not mention the disease itself.
-Dementia occurs mainly in elderly individuals and can, for instance, be the result of deposits, which hinder the brain in its work and increasingly impair it.
+Here, symptom complexes occur which are associated with dementia but seem unassociated with the disease itself.
+Dementia mainly occurs in elderly individuals and can, for instance, be the result of deposits in the brain, which increasingly hinder brain function.

-Psychological effects such as the Stockholm syndrome are also possible.
-In cases of Stockholm syndrome, the victim of a kidnapping or hostage-taking generates positive feelings for the perpetrator which can intensify into deep feelings.
-Other “trauma bonds” fall into this category as well.
+A syndrome is not necessarily a physical illness.
+Psychological effects such as Stockholm syndrome are also possible.
+In Stockholm syndrome, the victim of a kidnapping or hostage-taking develops positive feelings for the perpetrator, and this can intensify into deep feelings.
+Other ‘trauma bonds’ also fall into this category.

-Stockholm syndrome also affects individuals who are unable to leave relationships that are unhealthy for them.
-The approach to an explanation for this is that they perceive every little attention given by the perpetrator as an act of mercy.
-It is almost impossible for them to break free.
-In the worst case scenario, they even support the perpetrator in harming other people.
+Stockholm syndrome also affects individuals that are unable to leave unhealthy relationships.
+A possible explanation for this is that such persons perceive every little attention given by the perpetrator as an act of mercy.
+As such, there could be difficulties in breaking free from such associations.
+In the worst-case scenario, victims could even help the perpetrator to harm other people.

-It is also possible that they cover his behaviour in order to protect him.
-The patient is a victim here and finds himself/herself in a psychological dependence.
+Victims could also protect the perpetrator.
+The patient is a victim in such a case and finds himself/herself in psychological dependence.
 Rational judgment is no longer possible (trauma bonding).
-A classic example are women in relationships with narcissistic personalities.
+A classic example is a woman in an abusive relationship.

 Safe Decision-Making For or Against Treatment

-Physicians without sufficient experience are more at risk to make mistakes.
-To recognize one’s own abilities and its limitations is the responsibility of the physician.
-This also includes consulting experts or experienced colleagues in a timely manner.
-The fear of making mistakes must not lead to uncertainties.
+Physicians without sufficient experience are more prone to mistakes.
+To recognize one’s own abilities and limitations is the responsibility of the physician, and this implies consulting experts or experienced colleagues promptly.
+The fear of making mistakes must not lead to indecision.

-If the physician questions himself too much, it will hinder his daily decision-making processes which can indeed be challenging.
-Too much confidence in their own abilities can, however, endanger the patient’s life.
-The physician will most certainly encounter situations in his lifetime and not only at the beginning of his career, in which the decision for or against a specific or basic treatment is difficult.
+If physicians question themselves more than is necessary, it will hinder their daily decision-making processes.
+However, unfounded confidence in one’s abilities can endanger the patient.
+The physician will most certainly encounter situations, and not only at the beginning of a medical career, in which making a decision for or against a specific treatment is difficult.

-The Non-Hodgkin lymphoma serves as an example.
-While in the past the perception prevailed that the disease is not curable and leads to death in every case, this attitude has changed in the meantime.
-This is, in large part, due to new drugs that are highly effective in lymphomas and are used in combination with chemotherapy or alone.
-In elderly patients it has been shown that quality of life can be significantly increased and that life expectancy should no longer be considered as reduced.
-An early start of therapy is particularly useful in those patients where it becomes apparent that the disease is progressing rapidly.
+Particularly, in cancer therapy, deciding between waiting and acting is common.
+Studies have shown that immediate action is not necessary in all cases, and non-Hodgkin lymphoma serves as an example.
+In the past, the disease was considered incurable and fatal in every case, but this perception has recently changed.
+This is largely due to new drugs that are highly effective against lymphomas and are used alone or in combination with other drugs.
+In elderly patients, it has been shown that the quality of life can be significantly increased and that life expectancy should no longer be considered as reduced for non-Hodgkin lymphoma.
+Early initiation of therapy is particularly useful in patients with rapid disease progression.

 Waiting can be useful in thyroid nodules which rarely cause problems but can be felt and are visible in ultrasound images.
-Only if the nodules become too large, they lead to impairment.
-In this context of “watchful waiting” (ww)”, watch-and-wait is referred to in science.
-This means a treatment strategy which is not an actual therapy or treatment.
-It is to be distinguished from the need for treatment.
+Only if the nodules become too large can they lead to impairment.
+The watch-and-wait approach is a management strategy and is not an actual therapy or treatment.
+Thus, it has to be distinguished from the need for treatment.

-It goes without saying that watch-and-wait or treatment must not be a fundamental decision, but rather just the result of thorough deliberation in the individual case.
+It must be clarified that watch-and-wait or treatment is not a fundamental decision, but rather the result of thorough deliberation in the individual case.

 Considering the Personal Assessment of the Patient